-4.1.
-Socio-economic factors
+419 4.1 Socio-economic factors

 Income.
-In line with previous research, we find that higher household income is strongly and positively associated with mobility emissions, both for total and long-distance trips.
-Being within the highest income group increases total annual mobility emissions by 1.6 tCO2e at the 75th percentile, and by as much as 2.9 tCO2e at the 90th percentile of emitters.
+In line with previous research, we find that higher household income is strongly and positively associated with mobility emissions, both for total and longdistance trips.
+Being within the highest income group increases total annual mobility emissions by 1.6 tons of CO2e (tCO2e) at the 75th percentile, and by as much as 2.9 tCO2e at the 90th percentile of emitters.
 However the contribution of income to emissions seems to saturate, especially for long-distance emissions, as the coefficients for the highest income group is not much higher than the one for the second highest.
 This result stands in contrast to findings by Büchs and Schnepf (2013) that annual transport emissions increase strongest above a household income of approximately GBP 8000.
 One possible explanation for this difference could be the emissions calculation.
-Since (Büchs and Schnepf, 2013) rely on fuel expenditure their emissions capture distances travelled as well as emission-intensities of different vehicles.
+Since Büchs and Schnepf (2013) rely on fuel expenditure their emissions capture distances travelled as well as emission-intensities of different vehicles.
 Combining this with our results would indicate that the highest income group does not necessarily travel longer distances, but that they are travelling more fuel intensively.
 When we look at day-to-day travel specifically, income only contributes to emissions at the 75th percentile of emitters.
 Emissions increase disproportionately strong with income at the upper end of the distribution, meaning that it is a more important contributor among high daily emitters.

 When attitudes are not controlled for, some income coefficients are underestimated and less significant.
 This concerns the effect of being in the medium household income group (2000-4000e/m) on daily emissions and the impact of being in the moderate income group (900-2000e/m) on long-distance emissions.
-Being in these income groups
+Being in these income groups appear to intersect with attitudes that correlate with lower mobility emissions.